 In this article will dive deep into 3 main topics with respect to pricing:

-Some details that you will need to put in while creating pricing plans:
+Some details that you will need to put in while creating pricing plans in Azure marketplace:

 Create a New Plan

-- First, we will create a new SaaS offer from the commercial marketplace section.
+First, we will create a new SaaS in Azure marketplace offer from the commercial marketplace section.
 Next, we will choose to create a new offer of type software as a service.
 Once the offer is created navigate to the Plan Overview tab.
 Within the tab, select: Create New Plan.

-- All the plans that you create for your current offer or product will be available on the Plan Overview page.
+All the plans that you create for your current offer or product in Azure marketplace will be available on the Plan Overview page.
 You can update the name and description of your plan from the Listing page.

 This information is shown to the customers when they look up your offer in Azure Marketplace.
 We specify the pricing in the Pricing and Availability page.
 Remember to click on ‘save draft’ at the bottom of this page to save all and any changes you make.

-1. The Cloud Connect team discussed and decided to land two more SKUs in the market.
+1. The Cloud Connect team discussed and decided to land two more SKUs in the Azure marketplace.

 Unlimited Usage Pricing Configurations

-What if we have to create a plan where we use metering, however we are providing unlimited usage?
+What if we have to create a plan in Azure marketplace where we use metering, however we are providing unlimited usage?
 There are a couple of ways to do this.

-- The right fit model for unlimited quantity is to include the metering dimension and then select the unlimited quantity option.
-This way you can report usage of this quantity and there won’t be any additional pricing done by Microsoft.
+The right fit model for unlimited quantity is to include the metering dimension and then select the unlimited quantity option.
+This way you can report usage of this quantity and there won’t be any additional pricing done by Microsoft in Azure marketplace.

 Creating Custom/Private offers